Stoyan Yordanov

-At international level, Yordanov represented the Bulgarian national team on 25 occasions between 1968 and 1975, and participated at the 1970 FIFA World Cup and the 1968 Olympics, where he won a silver medal.
+At international level, Yordanov represented the Bulgaria national team on 25 occasions between 1968 and 1975, and participated at the 1970 FIFA World Cup and the 1968 Olympics, where he won a silver medal.
 After his retirement, he worked in a coaching capacity with CSKA Sofia and also managed the Bulgaria U21 team.

+Yordanov died on 14 November 2025, at the age of 81.